PDNALab/MELD_tutorials/tutorial1-protein_folding/README.md

                         f.write('\n')
 ```

 These files will only generate the files.
 To convert these to distance restraints and python blocks, we need the following functions.
 These are flat-bottom restraints where no energy penalty is added between r2 and r3.
-Since strand pairing is guided by hydrogen bonds, we enfore stronger contacts (i.e., flat until 3.5 A only compared to 5 A for hydrophobes).
+Since strand pairing is guided by hydrogen bonds, we enfore stronger contacts for these restraints (i.e., flat until 3.5 A only compared to 5 A for hydrophobes).

 ```python
 def get_dist_restraints_hydrophobe(filename, s, scaler, ramp, seq):